Hamiltonian delay equations -- examples and a lower bound for the number of periodic solutions: Introduction and main results

 In sharp contrast to general ODEs, Hamiltonian ODEs can be studied by variational methods, thanks to the action functional.
 For one thing, the action functional (even though neither bounded from below nor above, and strongly indefinite) can be used to do critical point theory on the loop space, as was first demonstrated by Rabinowitz~\cite{Rab78}.
 At least as important, one can see symplectic topology as the geometry of the action functional.
 (This is almost the title and exactly the content of Viterbo's paper~\cite{Vi92}, and also in the book~\cite{HoZe94} the action functional is the main tool.)
 For instance, a selection of critical values of the action functional by min-max leads to numerical invariants of Hamiltonian systems and symplectic manifolds, that have many applications.
 The climactic impact of the action functional into symplectic dynamics and topology, however, is Floer homology, which is Morse theory for the action functional on the loop space.

 Now, incorporating delays into an action functional, we can try to extend all these constructions to delay action functionals, and thereby create a calculus of variations for Hamiltonian delay equations, that should have many applications at least to questions on periodic orbits of such equations.
-For instance, a Floer theory in the delay setting should lead to the same lower bounds for the number of periodic orbits of Hamiltonian delay equations as guaranteed in the undelayed case by the solution of the Arnold conjectures.
-For a special class of Hamiltonian delay equations, these lower bounds are verified in~\cite{AFS2} by means of an iterated graph construction and classical (Lagrangian) Floer homology.
-First steps in the construction of a delay Floer homology were taken in~\cite{AlFr13} and~\cite{AFS1}.
+We have done this in the present article for special Hamiltonian delay equations, and our proof of Theorem~\ref{t:floer} applies to all Hamiltonian delay equations in which the delay~$\tau$ is constant or just depends on time, but not on the loop~$v$.
+There are, however, many interesting delay equations in which the delay depends on the loop.
+For instance, in the equation considered by Carl Neumann in~1868 in his derivation of Weber's force law in electrodynamics, the delay is of the form $\tau (v) = - \frac{|q(t)|}{c}$ for a loop $v(t) =(q(t),p(t))$ in~$T^*\R^2$, see~\cite{Fra19, FraWeb18}.
+It is an interesting problem to understand whether for such delay equations a Floer homology can still be constructed.
+First steps in the construction of a general delay Floer homology were taken in~\cite{AlFr13} and~\cite{AFS1}.